Legacy of Phylloxera

 The historic spread of Phylloxera

 The phylloxera pest soon spread over the vineyards in Southern France.
-After its first discovery in the Rhône Valley, it became apparent that this phenomenon was on the march.
-It quickly spread to vineyards in Languedoc and Provence following its discovery and eventually made its way to Bordeaux.
+After its first discovery in the Rhône Valley, it quickly spread to vineyards in Languedoc and Provence following its discovery and eventually made its way to Bordeaux.

 Figure 1.
 Phylloxera in 1870